robertlestak/procx/README.md

 For cross-account access, you must provide the ARN of the role that has access to the queue, and the identity running qjob must be able to assume the target identity.

+If running on a developer workstation, you will most likely want to pass your `~/.aws/config` identity.
+To do so, pass the `-aws-load-config` flag.

 ```bash
 qjob \
     -aws-sqs-queue-url https://sqs.us-east-1.amazonaws.com/123456789012/my-queue \